jw4rd/shieldMill/README.md

 ## Overview

-Shield is a web application for designing and milling simple Arduino Shields and circuit boards with 0.063 inch thick FR-1 material.
+Shield is a web application for designing and milling simple Arduino Shields and circuit boards with 0.063 inch thick FR-1 PCB material.
 This app will export a file for machining a circuit board with a ShopBot, Roland Modela, and standard G-code file that will work with many different CNC milling machines.
 This app has been tested with Firefox and Chrome.

 [DEMO](http://jw4rd.github.io/shield/)

 I developed this app to easily prototype simple breakout boards and Shields to connect to other devices.
 The "MAKE" button will download a toolpath for a 1/32" endmill, and there is a checkbox to select an optional finishing pass with a 1/64" endmill.
 The toolpath is generated as the board is designed.

+###screenshot

 ![shield](https://raw.github.com/jw4rd/shield/master/img/screenshot.png)